NadmanFaisal/Reminder-App/README.md

 ### API Gateway

-To package the API Gateway and run it using mvn, navigate to the api-gateway directory if you haven't and run the following command:
+To package the API Gateway and run it using mvn, navigate to the root directory if you haven't and run the following command:
 ```
+export $(grep -v '^#' .env | xargs) \
+  && cd Backend/api-gateway \
-./mvnw clean package && java -jar target/api-gateway-0.0.1-SNAPSHOT.jar
+  && ./mvnw clean package && java -jar target/api-gateway-0.0.1-SNAPSHOT.jar
 ```

 To containerize and run the gateway: